 The world’s early awareness of this cause was promising, but it has had few valuable practical effects in the past 40 years.
 The imminent escape of his killers is only the latest proof of this.
 This comes after repeated failures to hold Iranian leaders responsible for the 1988 massacre and countless other crimes against humanity.

 If Switzerland closes the case of the murder of Kazem Rajavi, Tehran will certainly enjoy renewed confidence in its ability to commit its crimes with impunity and to simply wait for the world to forget them.

 In November, the Iranians, most of which were members of MEK Iran (read more about them), participated in a spontaneous uprising against the theocratic dictatorship.
 Authorities responded with live ammunition and killed around 1,500 people in a matter of days.
 Such obvious crimes against humanity cannot stay unpunished.
 Also, the assassinations of individuals who sought to denounce such crimes cannot either.

-MEK Iran indicates that the Swiss government and the international community must commit to bringing the perpetrators of human rights violations in Iran to justice, to prevent the regime from emboldening itself to commit more atrocities.
-They can start by renewing the arrest warrants against the killers of Prof. Kazem Rajavi and make it clear that their actions will not be forgotten by human rights defenders, no matter how long they have passed.
+MEK Iran indicates that the Swiss government and the international community must commit to bringing the perpetrators of human rights violations in Iran to justice to prevent the regime from emboldening itself to commit more atrocities.
+They can start by renewing the arrest warrants against the killers of Professor Kazem Rajavi to make it clear that their actions will not be forgotten by human rights defenders, no matter how much time has passed.